-2.4.3 HIGH LIMIT CONTROL
+2.4.4 HIGH LIMIT CONTROL

-At least one additional pressure control is provided as the high limit control.
-It is set at a pressure above the operator to act as a back-up should the operator fail.
+At least one additional temperature control is provided as the high limit control.
+It is set at a temperature above the operator to act as a back-up should the operator fail.
 The high limit control must be operationally tested.
-With the boiler operating, decrease the pressure setting of the limit control below the current pressure of the boiler.
+With the boiler operating, decrease the temperature setting of the Limit Control below the current temperature of the boiler.
 The boiler should cycle off.
-Restore the high limit control setting to normal (pushing rest button if it is a manual reset type).
+Restore the high limit control setting to normal (pushing the reset button if it is a manual reset type).
 The boiler should now cycle on.